system-zero/system-zero/data/docs/la.md

 low memory resources.

 ## DEVELOPMENT DOC SECTION
-First draft of the extented interface (and our way) and quite empty for now
+First draft of the extented interface (and our way) and quite empty for now.
 ```js

 ```